filecoin-project/cpp-filecoin/README.md

 ## Dependencies

-All dependencies are managed using [Hunter](hunter.sh).
+All C++ dependencies are managed using [Hunter](hunter.sh).
 It uses cmake to download required libraries and do not require to download and install packages manually.
 Target C++ compilers are:
 * GCC 7.4
 * Clang 6.0.1
 * AppleClang 11.0

+### Rust Installation

+C++ Filecoin implementation uses Rust libraries as dependencies for BLS provider.
+All you need to build these targets successfully - is Rust lang installed to your `${HOME}/.cargo/bin`.

+You can do it manually following the instructions from [rust-lang.org](https://www.rust-lang.org/tools/install) or any other way.

+Otherwise, CMake would not be able to compile Rust-related targets and will produce a warning about that during configuration.

 ## Clone